Horst-Wessel-Lied: Melody

 In 1936, the German music critic Alfred Weidemann published an article in which he identified the melody of a song composed in 1865 by Peter Cornelius as the "Urmelodie" (source melody).
 According to Weidemann, Cornelius described the tune as a "Viennese folk tune".
 This appeared to him to be the ultimate origin of the melody of the "Horst Wessel Song".

-Far-right use outside Germany
+Use outside Germany

 During the 1930s and 1940s, the "Horst Wessel Song" was adapted by fascist groups in other European countries.

 British Union of Fascists

-One of the marching songs of the British Union of Fascists, known as The Marching Song or Comrades, the Voices was set to the same tune, and its lyrics were to some extent modelled on the song, though appealing to British Fascism.
+One of the marching songs of the British Union of Fascists, known as The Marching Song or Comrades, the Voices was set to the same tune, and its lyrics were to some extent modelled on the song, though appealing to British fascism.
 Instead of referring to martyrs of the party, it identifies Britain's war dead as those marching in spirit against the "red front and massed ranks of reaction".